 Armon joined Watsi on April 7th, 2014.
 Nine years ago, Armon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Armon's most recent donation traveled 8,800 miles to support Chom, a retired commune chief from Cambodia, to fund cataract surgery so he can regain his vision.
+Armon's most recent donation traveled 8,300 miles to support Nang, a 40-year-old woman from Burma, to fund an MRI to help treat her injury and infection.

 Chom is an 84-year-old retired commune chief who enjoys listening to the news and to monks pray on the radio.
 He has three daughters, four sons, and 20 grandchildren.
 Since Chom's wife has unfortunately passed, he now lives with his daughter, who is an assistant to the commune chief.
 One year ago, Chom developed a cataract in his right eye, causing him to experience eye tearing, itchiness, and blurry vision.
 He has difficulty seeing things clearly, including colors and faces, and is worried about falling when walking, so he is not able to go places on his own.
 When Chom learned about our medical partner, Children's Surgical Centre, he traveled for three and a half hours seeking treatment.
 On August 10th, doctors will perform a small incision cataract surgery and place an intraocular lens implant in his right eye.
 After recovery, he will be able to see clearly.
 Now, he needs help to fund this $253 procedure.
 Chom says, "I hope after surgery my eye can see better and I can get around outside easily on my own and visit the pagoda for ceremonies."